jorgebucaran/nvm.fish/README.md

 8.6.0    (lts/carbon)
 ```

-To customize the download mirror, e.g. if you are behind a firewall, you can set `$nvm_mirror`:
+To customize the download mirror, e.g., if you are behind a firewall, you can set `$nvm_mirror`:

 ```fish
 set -g nvm_mirror http://npm.taobao.org/mirrors/node